 There are two main ways you can monitor your pet’s glucose levels: urine or blood.
 If you’re squeamish, the test using blood might be something you want to avoid, since you’ll need to draw a drop of blood.
 The urine test, which just involves strip tests, is less involved and might be the better option if you feel tentative.

 Diabetes is a tough diagnosis to receive, and will require some significant changes to your dog’s life, and to your own.
 But once you become consistent providing meals and insulin to your dog at the same time each day, you may feel that managing this disease is very doable.

 Want to spend less on your dog's insulin and vet visits?

-Sign up for PetPlus, the first ever comprehensive savings plan for pets.
+Sign up for PetPlus, the first ever prescription plan for pets.
 Find out how much a membership will help you save.

 More on Dog Health Care